LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ~~~
 {: .source}

+[IMAGE]

 The command *plt.show()* prompts Python to display the figure.
 Without it, it
 creates an object in memory but doesn't produce a visible plot.
-The ipython
+The Jupyter
 notebooks (if using *%matplotlib inline*) will automatically show you the figure
 even if you don't write *plt.show()*, but get in the habit of including this
 command!